 This course introduces students to the goals, rules and responsibilities of the American legal profession and its members.
 The course is designed around the premise that the subject of professional responsibility is the single most relevant to students' future careers as members of the bar.
 These issues come up on a constant basis and it is critical that lawyers be alert to spotting them when they arise and be educated in the methods of resolving them.
 As such, the course will address many of the most commonly recurring issues that arise, such as confidentiality, conflicts of interest, candor to the courts and others, the role of the attorney as counselor, the structure of the attorney-client relationship, issues around billing, the tension between "cause lawyering" and individual representation, and lawyers' duty to serve the underrepresented.
-In addition, we will delve into some more personal ethical issues that reflect on why students have chosen law as a profession and how lawyers compose careers that promote or frustrate those goals.nnStudents will be responsible for submitting a reflection paper (three-to-five pages each) after each week of the course.
-Each memo will be due by the Friday of the following week.nnSpecial Instructions: Grades will be based on the papers submitted, with the instructor retaining the right to take class participation into account.
-Attendance is mandatory.nnThis course is geared primarily to foreign graduate students.
-It is taught on an accelerated basis over the course of three weeks between the beginning of 1L classes and the beginning of 2L and 3L classes.
-Thus, we will meet on average nine hours per week.
-The exactly meeting times will be set once the graduate students' schedules are set.nnElements use in grading: Attendance, class participation and written memos.nnLimited to LLMs, JSMs and exchange students.
+In addition, we will delve into some more personal ethical issues that reflect on why students have chosen law as a profession and how lawyers compose careers that promote or frustrate those goals.
+At the start of each session (starting with the second session) there will be a brief quiz on the material that was covered in the readings and discussion of the prior session.
+During the period of the course, students will also be responsible for submitting one reflection paper (three-to-five pages) on a topic that is covered in the course (one paper for the entire course).
+These papers will be due on the Wednesday of the last week of class.
+Grades will be based on the quizzes and the paper submitted, with the instructor retaining the right to take class participation into account.
+Attendance is mandatory and students must seek instructor approval for any absences not due to illness.
+This course is offered to foreign graduate students only.
+It is taught on an accelerated basis over the course of three weeks between August 31, 2015 and September 18, 2015.
+Thus, the course meets on average nine hours per week.
+The exact meeting times will be set once the graduate students' schedules are set.
+Elements used in grading: Attendance, class participation, quizzes and written memo.
+Limited to LLMs, JSMs and exchange students.
 Required for LLMs.